Zalando

-Zalando SE is a publicly traded German online retailer of shoes, fashion and beauty active across Europe.
-The company was founded in 2008 by David Schneider and Robert Gentz and has more than 50 million active users in 25 European markets.
-Zalando is active in a variety of business fields - from multi-brand online shopping (including their own brands), the shopping club Zalando Lounge, outlets in 11 German cities, the consultation service Zalon, as well as logistics and marketing offers for retailers.
-With the program Connected Retail, Zalando connects more than 7,000 brick and mortar businesses to the online fashion platform.
-In 2021, Zalando generated revenue of 10.35 billion Euro, with roughly 17,000 employees.
+Zalando SE is a publicly traded international online retailer based in Berlin which is active across Europe and specializes in shoes, fashion and beauty products.
+The company was founded in 2008 by David Schneider and Robert Gentz and has more than 51 million active users in 25 European markets.

+Zalando is active in a variety of business fields – from multi-brand online shopping (including their own brands), the shopping club Lounge by Zalando, outlets in 12 German cities, as well as logistics and marketing offers for retailers.
+In 2022, Zalando generated revenue of 10.3 billion Euro, with roughly 16,000 employees.